VBSO COVID-19 preparations, response and cancellations

 - Heightened screening of arrestees prior to entering the facility

-- Quarantine of new admissions for 14 days
+- Quarantine of all new admissions for 14 days

 - Stocking of medical supplies